Payment Flow and Custom Development

 success_url

-page to suit your businesscancel_url
+page to fit your businesscancel_url

 Good to know